 Nikos Xylouris was born on July 7, 1936 at Anogia and faced very soon the brutality of war, when the Germans razed the village (1941) and all Anogians were forced to abandon it.
 After liberation of Greece, the family returned to Anogia, built again the house, and lived very poorly years.

 When Nikos grew up he left Anogia and moved to Heraklion for attending the school, but soon left the school and loved music.
 At the age of 10 he got its first lyra and started playing at the side of Leonidas Klados, one of the greatest masters of Cretan music, and soon started playing in feasts throughout the island.

-In 1957 he fell in love with Urania Melambianaki, scion of a wealthy family of Heraklion and in 1958 they got married secretly.
+In 1957 he fell in love with Ourania Melambianaki, coming from a rich family of Heraklion and in 1958 they got married secretly.
 This marriage brought two children, George and Irene.

 His music course all this time was rising and in 1958 he recorded his first album with the company Odeon for very little money.
 The important step was done, as the disc faced success and the Cretan music stepped out of the borders of Crete.
 Soon, more successful records followed and Xylouris, famous throughout the island, managed to survive with that money.

-In 1966 Xylouris took part in an international competition of folk music in San Remo, Italy, where he got the first prize for playing Sirtaki (Greek traditional) with lyra.
+In 1966 Xylouris took part in an international competition of folk music in San Remo, Italy, where he got the first prize for playing Sirtaki (Greek traditional song) with lyra.
 Xylouris was then known throughout Greece and the road of glory opened.

 At the peak of his fame, Xylouris death came to silence the most legendary voice of Crete.
 Nikos died after a long battle with cancer on February 8, 1980 and a vast sea of people attended his funeral.

-Throughout this course Xylouris remained humble, low-profile, real and very close to the people.
+Throughout this career, Xylouris remained humble, low-profile, real and very close to the people.
 It’s not rare to see young people that never met Xylouris to cry in his house at Anogia.